swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 The role must exactly match the [instructions here](https://amy.carpentries.org/workshops/persons/bulk_upload/).
 The event slug must exactly match the slug for the event recorded in AMY.

 This will take you to a screen where you can verify each record, correct any errors, and submit them for bulk upload.
+If a person with the same name and email already exists in the database, you will be able to match the new entry to the existing record.
+Otherwise a new person record will be created.

 ### Adding a new airport